 Welcome back!
 Today’s post is looking at how athletes can best calculate their protein intake to both repair and build muscle.
 This process is called Muscle Protein Synthesis, (MPS).

-You won’t stimulate new muscle growth without a stimulus which is of course resistance exercise.
-Even for athletes who don’t wish to build hypertrophy, (‘bulk’), having a better muscle to fat ratio is a far preferable situation for everything from sport performance to injury prevention.
+You won’t stimulate new muscle growth without a stimulus.
+The primary stimulus is of course resistance exercise.
+Even for athletes who don’t wish to build excessive hypertrophy, (‘bulk’), having a better muscle to fat ratio is a far preferable situation for everything from sport performance to injury prevention.

 The quality of your protein is important even though many foods will contain some proportion of protein within them.
 However, to build muscle you need to have food sources that contain the 9 Essential Amino Acids, (EAAs), that your body can’t produce by itself.
 In particular, food sources that contain a high concentration of the branch chain amino acid, (BCAA), leucine have been seen to achieve the best results.

 Food choices that include the 9 EAAs and are high in leucine include;

 Ok, so now you know the why and the what, here’s the how.
 So this is the basic strategy to figure out how you can calculate how much protein containing foods to include in your meals.
 If we break it down MPS is maximally stimulated at 0.3g of protein per kg of body weight, (bw), per meal.

 An ideal strategy is to include four feeding portions of 0.3g/kg bw and one of 0.6g/kg bw before you go to bed.
 A pre bed higher dose of protein may be needed due to the duration you are sleeping without any nutritional input.
 Athletes should be sleeping a minimum of 8 hours with a dose of 0.6g/kg bw leading to a favourable increase in MPS during that rest time.